 There are 360 degrees in one Full Rotation (one complete circle around).

-(Note: "Degrees" can also mean Temperature, but here we are talking about Angles)
+(Note: "Degree" is also used for Temperature, but here we talk about Angles)

 We use a little circle ° following the number to mean degrees.

 Why 360 degrees?
 Maybe because old calendars (such as the Persian Calendar) used 360 days for a year - when they watched the stars they saw them revolve around the North Star one degree per day.

 Also 360 can be divided exactly by 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, 18, 20, 24, 30, 36, 40, 45, 60, 72, 90, 120 and 180, which makes a lot of basic geometry easier.

 Measuring DegreesWe often measure degrees using a protractor:

 The normal protractor measures 0° to 180°